treasure-data/treasure-boxes/machine-learning/recommendation/README.md

 | 12 |[4886,1721,27611,8636,4226,356,296,2396,2501,6776]|
 | ... |...|

+## How This Workflow Works

+For further reading for algorithm and/or workflow details, please refer [this page](docs/more.md).

 ## Conclusion

 Treasure Workflow provides an easy way to generate top-k recommendations.
 What you need to prepare is just a training table.

-For further reading for algorithm and/or workflow details, please refer [this page](docs/more.md).

 [Contact us](https://www.treasuredata.com/contact_us) if you interested in [our paid consulting service](https://docs.treasuredata.com/articles/data-science-consultation).